kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 Tips
 ----

 Tips are positive admonitions.
-Maybe the information in a tip is a shortcut for an action that was just explained, or maybe the information contains a confirmation, that users are on the right path.
+A tip can be a shortcut for an action that was just explained, or a confirmation, that users are on the right path.

 .. tip::